 Buying vintage furniture is a smart strategy to get good-quality furniture for less.
 You add originality and cool appeal to your house in the bargain.
 Even if a vintage piece was mass-produced, by the time it's vintage, it's unusual.
-On top of that, you get "friend of the environment" points -- bringing vintage furniture and accessories into your house is an earth-friendly act.
+On top of that, you get "friend of the environment" points—bringing vintage furniture and accessories into your house is an earth-friendly act.

 Buying vintage furniture is a little different from your usual garage sale or thrift store shopping because you are not looking for just any used furniture, but furniture from a specific era.
 To qualify as real vintage furniture, it should be at least 30 to 40 years old.
 Anything more than 100 years old qualifies as antique.

 Buying Vintage Online